inconshreveable/ngrok/README.md

 # The latest ngrok version can be found at [https://ngrok.com](https://ngrok.com).

+Thank you to all the folks who used the original ngrok v1, hardening and providing feedback.
+We're excited that ngrok lives on with the latest and fully supported version at [https://ngrok.com](https://ngrok.com).

 This repository is for the original ngrok v1 which has been unsupported for many years.

-This repository has been archived and is no longer actively maintained or monitored.
+It has been archived and is no longer actively maintained or monitored.
 <br />
 <br />
 <br />